CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 Tuning a flywheel is largely done with the following steps:
  1. Zero all PID gains.
  2. Set a high setpoint (typically 8/10th the maximum velocity).
- 3. Increase kS until just before the wheel starts moving.
+ 3. Increase kS until the wheel starts moving, then back off to just before that movement.
  4. Set kP to a very low number (typically 10 / setpoint is a good starting point).
  5. Adjust kV until flywheel achieves setpoint.
  6. Set a low setpoint (1/10th of the maximum velocity).